How to Determine whether a Tree is protected Prior to removing it

 What happens if I carry out work on a protected tree without permission?

-If you do work on a protected tree without the appropriate permits, you could be facing significant fines, and possibly even jail time.
+If you work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.

-Can I appeal an TPO and/or preservation order?
+Can I appeal to a TPO or preservation order?

 Conclusion